OC GRIP BY THE NUMBERS

 More Access to Support Services

-Program design: By the end of the period, faculty will report that they have more access to support services for students in need.
+Program design: By the end of the period, 70% of faculty will report that they have more access to support services for students in need.

 Percentage of faculty